steve-chavez/supautils/README.md

 This allows `my_role` to manage policies for `public.not_my_table` and `public.also_not_my_table` without being an owner of these tables.

-## Dropping Triggers Without Table Ownership
+#### Drop Triggers

-In addition to managing policies, you can also allow certain roles to drop triggers on a table without being the table owner:
+You can also allow certain roles to drop triggers on a table without being the table owner:

 ```
 supautils.drop_trigger_grants = '{ "my_role": ["public.not_my_table", "public.also_not_my_table"] }'